Helping You & Your Customers Get Brexit Ready

 Commodity codes also known as HS codes represent the product or products that shippers are sending and can be recognised worldwide by all customs systems in countries that are members of the WTO, including the EU.
 This eliminates language barriers and issues with vague descriptions at customs clearance points.

 There is no specific code for a pair of branded trainers, but there is a code for footwear with outer soles of rubber or plastics, so customers may end up using the same code for various products of the same type.
 To ensure your customers can export they need to provide us with the 8-digit format of their commodity code.

 Providing a detailed product description is necessary to ensure shipments clear customs.
 Descriptions must be specific and accurate, see below:

 - It is key for members to understand that the correct capture of consignment information in Alliance, as with domestic pallets, ensures the best opportunity to deliver without delay at the Border.

-- Palletforce will provide the additional fields in Alliance to allow data to be input (if required) after the 31st October 2019
+- Palletforce will provide the additional fields in Alliance to allow data to be input (if required) after the transition period

 - If you have any questions, please contact our Brexit Support Desk: email@example.com